IWG Appoints MHP Mischief

-ENGINE MHP + Mischief’s creativity really stood out during the pitch and I’m excited to partner with them to communicate around the future of work.”
+MHP Mischief’s creativity really stood out during the pitch and I’m excited to partner with them to communicate around the future of work.”

-Rachel Bower, Head of Brand and Reputation MHP, said:
+Rachel Bower, Head of Brand and Reputation at MHP Mischief, said:

 “At a time when everyone’s way of working has changed radically, we’re delighted to have been appointed to work with IWG, whose scale puts them at the forefront of the future of work.